databoy5000/project-4-client/README.md

 ```

 #### 2. URLs & Views
 We followed the CRUD pattern to read all crises & single crisis, create, update and delete, for crises and NGO resources separately.
-Additionally, I personalised the backend by adding enpoints to serve specific tasks for better interaction continuity between the front & back ends.
-Let's take a look at the URLs:
+Additionally, I personalised the backend by adding endpoints serving specific tasks for better interaction continuity between the front & back ends.
+Here are the URLs:

 ```py
 urlpatterns = [